Author: Lem Chuck Moth

 Coedes wrote: There were no information on what exactly happened during this transition; however a khmer inscription in Sanskrit, dated the year 937, told about a lines of princes of Chansupura (GuachaNagapura).
 The first of the line was the king Bhagadatta; then after an undetermined number of generations, we hear of Sundaravarman.
 Mangalavarman, consecrated a statue of Devi, a likeness of his mother.
 These names are not found in the epigraph of Cambodia, which gives a list of slaves, proves that three quarter of a century before the area was incorporated into Cambodia the Khmers had replaced the Mon population that had occupy it in the seventh century.

 Comment: Coedes'statement was true to the archeology fact supporting the Khmerization of Dvaravati.
 The inscription of Ayudhya, even though in Sanskrit, contains part in Khmer Language listing slaves of the God king Sankara.
-It indicates that the Khmer language was being used in the high court of Dvaravati as any other places of the Menam Valley that has the Khmer court settled as an offshoot of the Angkorian court.
-However, his last comment about the Mon population being replaced by the Khmers was superficially based on the assumption that the people of Dvaravati were Mon, a different race from the Khmer.
-The inscription which provides the genealogy of the rulers of Ayudhya confirms no displacement of the people of the Menam Valley and evidence show that they were there, still speaking Mon, at least until the formation of the Siam Country under king U-Thong in 1350 AD.
+It indicates that the Khmer language was being used in the high court of Dvaravati as any other places of the Menam Valley that has the Khmer court settled as an offshoot of the Angkorean court.
+On the other hand, his last comment about the Mon population being replaced by the Khmers was superficially based on the assumption that the people of Dvaravati were Mon, a different race from the Khmer.
+The inscription of Ayudhya confirms no displacement of the people of the Menam Valley and evidences show that they were there, still speaking Mon language, at least until the formation of the Siam Country under king U-Thong in 1350 AD.

-- Pyu Vs Mien
+- The Pyu Tribesmen

 - The Title Pon-gna

-In the inscription of of Tham Rusi of Rajapuri, the form "pungn" for "Pun-gna" is also Mon.
+In the inscription of Tham Rusi of Rajapuri, the form "pungn" for "Pun-gna" is also Mon.
 The important of the element Mon in the population of the Basin of Menam and in its colonization to the north until Haripunjaya (Lampoon), unknown until this later time reveals itself little by little, due to inscriptions unfortunately of little explicitly.
 (IDCL: Le Royaume de Dvaravati: P.4)